diku-summer-programming/DSoP21/README.md

 Once you have done some initial exercises, you might want to work on some larger projects.
 We provide a selection of projects below:

 * [Project 0](projects/project0.pdf)

+## Extended courses

+If you need a break from programming we will recommend that you have a look at the following:

+  * The Linux/Unix terminal and its tools